 A notable rare side effect is surface irregularities of the skin.
 In other words, you might experience some pitting (small indentations).
 This is often temporary but can be permanent.

 If you’re concerned about potential long term complications, you can ask cosmetic doctors on our forum for their professional opinion.

 When will I see results and how long will they last?

 You will notice some benefits pretty much immediately.
-Your skin will likely feel tighter and more firm within days.
+Your skin will likely feel more firm within a few days.
 For the full results to be noticeable, you’ll need to wait another four and six months.
 It takes time for the collagen and elastin stimulation to work its magic.

-A 2013 study in the Journal of Research in Medical Sciences illustrated this prolonged time frame when assessing satisfaction in 45 patients, one month and six months after undergoing the procedure.
-The study concluded that patient satisfaction was higher across the board the second time around.
+A 2013 study in the Journal of Research in Medical Sciences illustrated this prolonged time frame when assessing satisfaction in 45 patients, after one month and after six months following the procedure.
+The study concluded that patient satisfaction was higher across the board after six months.